Our local leadership

 - Future-proof our business through digital transformation to stay close to our consumers.

-Let’s make Sustainable Living Commonplace!
+Let’s make Sustainable Living a Commonplace!

 Consumer Market & Insights Director, South Africa